 Home-Based Business Insurance

 If you operate a home-based business, your homeowner's insurance or renter's insurance may not cover much if any of your business equipment and inventory.
-If your policy does provide coverage, most homeowner's policies cap coverage at a certain dollar amount.
+If your policy does cover damage, most homeowner's policies cap coverage at a certain dollar amount.

 Plus, if you have clients coming to your home office, any accidents or injuries that occur may be excluded from coverage.
 You should check with your insurance agent to see what your coverage is—you want to make sure your hard-earned money is properly insured.
 If it isn't enough to protect your inventory and equipment, speak with them about getting home-based business insurance.